VivianBass/GeneFamilies/1. protokol/week 2/day-01.11.md

 - All the functions inside your load_data_funks.R should have unit tests.
 - for the functions load_data_frame() & create_nested_list() sourced from: source("R/load_data_funks.R")

+- created doc\testing_loading_functions.md for testing scenarios for the loading functions

+- need to do roxygen2 on the functions

 - VPN, sophos, work on server